amogiska/arcade-ai-amog/README.md

 # Arcade AI Interview Challenge

-CLI tool to analyze Arcade flow recordings and generate comprehensive reports.
+CLI tool to analyze Arcade flow recordings and generate comprehensive report and social media image.

+**Example output files from a sample run (`report.md` and `flow_image.png`) are included in this repository.**

 ## Approach